jenkinsci/pipeline-build-step-plugin/README.md

 * keepLog: true if the log file for this build should be kept and not deleted.
   If you do not wait, this step succeeds so long as the downstream build can be added to the queue (it will not even have been started).
 In that case there is currently no return value.

-##### Propagate error
+### Propagate error
-If enabled (default state), then the result of this step is that of the downstream build (e.g., success, unstable, failure, not built, or aborted) i.e. if the downstream build fails then the upstream build fails also.
-If disabled, then this step succeeds even if the downstream build is unstable, failed, etc.; use the result property of the return value as needed i.e if the downstream build fails it does not affect that of the upstream build.
+If this option is enabled, this step inherits the status of the downstream build, for example:  success, unstable, failure, not built, or aborted.
+If you disable this option, this step succeeds regardless of issues with the downstream build.
+Use the result property of the return value as needed.
 Example;
 ```groovy
 build propagate: false, job: 'Downstream'
 ```